neopixl/tech-radar/radar/2023-08-31/apple-maps.md

 ---
 title: "Apple Map"
 ring: adopt
-quadrant: iOS
+quadrant: ios
-tags: [cartograhy, iOS, hybrid]
+tags: [cartograhy, ios, hybrid]
 ---

 Apple Maps, powered by MapKit, is a mapping service provided by Apple for iOS, macOS, watchOS, and tvOS applications.
 It offers developers a powerful framework for integrating interactive maps and location-based services into their apps.